 The state of Colorado has passed the Colorado Privacy Act (CPA) in 2021, and it is scheduled to take effect on July 1, 2023.
 This act (SB21-190) is designed to protect the data privacy of Colorado residents.

 The Cybersecurity and Infrastructure Security Agency (CISA) announced the standup of the Joint Cyber Defense Collaborative (JCDC).
 This will be a cyber defense collaboration with major technology companies such as Amazon, Google, Microsoft, Verizon, etc. More information is available at www.cisa.gov/jcdc.

 The FCC has launched a new mobile broadband coverage map that shows the 4G LTE mobile coverage areas of the nation’s four largest mobile wireless carriers.
 This map was made available as a result of the Broadband Deployment Accuracy and Technological Availability (DATA) Act of 2020.

-Virginia passed new privacy state legislation in March 2021: The Consumer Data Protection Act (CDPA).
+Virginia passed new privacy state legislation in March 2021: The Consumer Data Protection Act (CDPA), which is scheduled to go into effect as of January 1, 2023.
 The International Association of Privacy Professionals (IAPP) has summarized the requirements of this new state law intended to protect the privacy of Virginia residents.

 U.S. Hospitals must list the price they charge for at least 300 different services as of January 1, 2021 according to the new Hospital Price Transparency law.
 The price lists must be in a consumer-friendly display format as well as downloadable data file formats on each hospital’s website.
 More resources regarding this new rule can be found at www.cms.gov/hospital-price-transparency/resources.